pmjones/adr/OBJECTIONS.md

 ## Applicability

-Adherents to MVC, knowing its origins as graphical user interface pattern, may rationalize its validity as a pattern on the web like so:
+Adherents to _Model View Controller_, knowing its origins as graphical user interface pattern, may rationalize its validity as a pattern on the web like so:

 - The _Controller_ exists on the client.
 The client receives button clicks, mouse movements, and key presses, just like in the GUI pattern.
 The client _Controller_ sends an HTTP Request "event" to the server when the user clicks a link, or a submits a form, etc.